Sriwats/pdsnd_github/README.md

 6/24/2019

 ### Project Title
-City Bikeshare exploratory data analysis
+Bikeshare exploratory data analysis

 ### Description
-This project is an exploratory data analysis exercise that analyzed bikeshare data across Washington DC, Chicago, and NYC to identify ridership patterns.
+This project is an exploratory data analysis exercise to analyze bikeshare data across Washington DC, Chicago, and NYC.
 We do this through visualizing the data via bar charts, histograms, and box plots.

 ### Files used
 Used raw data from